-We’ve made a number of brand-new moulds too, where the original had long since been scrapped but there was clear demand for the tyre again.
+We’ve made a number of brand-new moulds too, where the original had long since been scrapped, but there was clear demand for the tyre again.

 If 500 tyres sounds like loads, it’s around 49,500 fewer than you’d need to get a mainstream manufacturer interested.

-But if you’ve ever wondered how the process of creating a tyre from scratch works, here’s an example from a few years back.
-We were approached by a group who raced historic motorcycle sidecar outfits.
+The team at Vintage Tures were approached by a group who raced historic motorcycle sidecar outfits.
 Their favourite tyre was out of production and, it was feared, might not be made again.
 Could we help?
 MD Ben Field takes up the story:

 The sidecar men arrived for a meeting at Beaulieu.
 They singled me out immediately as a potential recruit for the ‘chair’ (the sidecar itself).
 There’s an ideal size/shape/weight, apparently, and I was it.
 As icebreakers go it was a good one, but these guys seemed serious.
-I quickly steered the conversation back to tyres – take a look at a historic sidecar race and you will understand why.
+I quickly steered the conversation back to tyres – take a look at a historic sidecar race, and you will understand why.

 Mould costs vary.
 The larger the size and the more intricate the pattern the more expensive they get.
 We never charge outright for the mould.
 Some of its cost is factored into the price of the product of course.
 But if you want to talk about new sizes don’t fear a big upfront fee, there isn’t one.